jkomoros/random-note-plus-plus/README.md

 - **Open random note in configured folder** - (Default: ⌘⎇R) Opens a random note that is in the folder that is preconfigured in settings.
 Open settings and put in a foldername.
 For example, you could configure `daily` if your daily notes are in that folder and you want to randomly select a daily note.

 The plugin also installs an icon in the ribbon.
 Click it to open a random note.
 Press Ctrl/Cmd and click for a random note in the pre-configured folder.
 Press Alt and click for a random note in the current folder.

+See DEVELOPING.md in this repo for instructions on how to install this plugin manually.